ChrisChinchilla/Chip-Shop/manual.md

 This applies to the latest product of type 'X' released by a player.

-### Oldest Release
+### Oldest x

 Your oldest release is any current release from the earliest sub era, if there is more then one, then you decide.

 ### X Reduce

 X Reduce is applied to potential products still in the products track, and generally triggered by personalities or events.
 It allows the player holding the card to build a product at an R&D cost one era lower than the product is in.
 This results in reduced R&D costs, but the benefits of the era it originally came from.
 As R&D costs are paid immediately, this means you can still place the product in its original era on your factory to keep track of the scores gained when you release it.
+If you find a product with 'x_reduce', this means that this product is reduced if any player has built 'x'.

 If the product is in era 1, then R&D cost is 1.

 ### Staff Loss

-Remove the staff token of a player from a staff card, the token is target players choice.
+Remove the staff token of a player from a staff card.

 ### Staff Transfer

-Exchange your staff token on one staff card with another players staff token.
+Exchange your staff token on one staff card with another players staff token on another.